lojik-ng/docker-insanely-fast-whisper-api/README.md

 # docker-insanely-fast-whisper-api

-docker API with Auth for insanely fast whisper

-## Work in progress

-Docker container for insanely-fast-whisper with API and UI.
+Docker container for insanely-fast-whisper with API, UI and multi-user Auth for [insanely-fast-whisper](https://github.com/Vaibhavs10/insanely-fast-whisper)

-Seeing that most AI projects require some python knowledge to deploy, i decided to use NodeJS/Javascript to create a simple to use AI Speech To Text API for whisper AI.
+API for whisper AI that supports multiple user authentication.
+Mostly implemented with Nodejs.

 ## Installation